Symptoms and Causes of the Main Hormonal Problems

 The causes of certain hormonal problems are many and varied.
 And so, they can sometimes even be caused by various factors: from a genetic disposition to problems in your diet.
 Thus, it's important to know all of the information for the good of your health.

 Hormones are essential substances in your body.
 They regulate development, give you energy, are in charge of your menstrual cycles, regulate salt and sugar levels in the blood.
 Any small alteration to your hormones can lead to certain symptoms that you should be able to recognize in the future.
-Do you want to know what these common symptoms are?
+Do you want to know the common symptoms of hormonal problems?

 What Are Hormonal Problems?

 - Hormones are chemical elements synthesized by the endocrine glands in your body.
-They have a regulatory function in your body which affects different areas from your physical appearance, weight, and emotional and organic aspects.
+And so, they have a regulatory function in your body which affects different areas from your physical appearance, weight, and emotional and organic aspects.

-- They travel through your blood stream and activate different body organs, coordinating them and facilitating changes: they regulate metabolism, cardiac rhythm, menstrual cycles, the production of milk if you are a mother…
+- They travel through your bloodstream and activate different body organs, coordinating them and facilitating changes.
+They also regulate metabolism, cardiac rhythm, menstrual cycles, the production of milk if you are a mother.

-- Hormonal problems happen when there is an excess (hyperfunction) or a shortage (hypofunction) of the functionality of hormones, which causes certain problems.
+- Hormonal problems happen when there is an excess (hyperfunction) or a shortage (hypofunction) of the functionality of hormones.
+Thereby, causing certain problems.